-At higher frequencies, $f\approx70$\,Hz, a more peculiar regime emerges, characterized by a cavity forming in the raft, creating a highly dense layer of particles around it with the rest of the raft exhibiting glassy behavior, see Fig.~\ref{fig:phase}g.
-Here, we use the term cavity to distinguish from the void formed at the lower density due to having insufficient number of particles to cover the liquid surface.
-However, for $\phi=0.77$, similar phenomena is also observed at amplitude above the regular pattern regime, see Fig.~\ref{fig:phase}a, so it might be reasonable to merge this regime with the void-forming regime due to the similarities.
+At higher frequencies, $f\ge75$\,Hz, a more peculiar regime emerges, characterized by a cavity forming in the raft, creating a highly dense layer of particles around it with the rest of the raft remaining relatively densely packed, see Fig.~\ref{fig:phase}h.
+Here, we use the term cavity to distinguish it from the void formed at the lower density due to having an insufficient number of particles to cover the liquid surface.
+Still, for $\phi=0.77$, a similar phenomenon is also observed at amplitudes above the regular pattern regime.
+It is labeled as cavity-forming in Fig.~\ref{fig:phase}a, although merging this regime with the void-forming regime can also be reasonable.

-Lastly, we note that results with both high frequency and high amplitude are not included, as water or particles may be ejected due to the high energy input, making the experiments unsustainable.
-As the observed raft behaviors are rich, understanding the role of particles in the formation, stability, and transition for all the observed regimes is a sophisticated task that goes beyond this work, especially for the transient behavior in the chaotic regime.
+Lastly, we note that results with both high frequency and high amplitude are not included, as water droplets and particles may be ejected due to the high energy input, making the experiments unsustainable.
+This is indicated in gray in Fig.~\ref{fig:phase}a,b.
+That said, this wave-breaking phenomenon~\cite{goodridge1997viscous,goodridge1999breaking} also occurs on the free liquid surface in the cavity-forming regime (see Fig.~\ref{fig:cavity}b).
+As the observed raft behaviors are rich, understanding how the particles influence the formation, stability, and transitions of all the observed regimes is a complex task beyond the scope of this work, especially for the transient behavior in the chaotic regime.
 We will focus on characterizing the steady-state behaviors of the regular wave regime, the glassy regime, and the cavity-forming regime.